Message to Thyatira

 The children of Jezebel.

-Then all the churches will know that I am He who searches the minds and hearts
+All the churches shall know that I am He which searcheth the reins and hearts: (V23)

 Jesus knows what our thoughts are and what is in our hearts.

-Then He will give to each one of you according to your deeds.
+Then He will give unto every one of you according to your works (V23).

 Are you ready?
 Are you a child of Jezebel?